-Our promise is to fear no insurance company, or defense firm.
-From a defective fighter jet, to a poorly manufactured, an unsafe commercial mega bus, to a claim for damages against the State or City, Ehline Law Firm PC lawyers are ready togather critical evidence, go to trial, and do whatever it takes to “make it happen”.
+Our promise is to fear no insurance company or defense firm.
+From a defective fighter jet to a poorly manufactured, an unsafe commercial mega bus, to a claim for damages against the State or City, Ehline Law Firm PC lawyers are ready.
+Thus, we can gather critical evidence, go to trial, and do whatever it takes to “make it happen.”
 We are the real leaders in complex consumer transport law.

 Practitioner, Michael P. Ehline, Esq., has consecutively been nominated and honored as a Super Lawyers Rising Star, is involved in bicycle safety and military veterans organizations like the Marine Corps Assn.
-He regularly speaks at the Circle of Legal Trust at Google+, was voted “best video”, by Anthony Castelli; and is clearly an strong presence in the Los Angeles personal injury attorney scene.
+He regularly speaks at the Circle of Legal Trust at Google+, was voted “best video,” by Anthony Castelli; and is clearly a strong presence in the local personal injury attorney scene.

 A common carrier at common law was typically an operator of stage coaches, stage wagons.
 It is defined as:

 “One who undertakes for hire or reward to transport the goods of any who may choose to employ him, from place to place.”